AIalchemistART/scms-starter-kit/docs/reference/WHITEPAPER_MIXTURE_OF_MEMORIES.md

 - **Google Research (2025)**: "Nested Learning" (Behrouz et al., NeurIPS 2025), published ~10 days after this work, independently discovered the same sparse hierarchical principles at the model architecture level with "Continuum Memory System" and multi-time-scale updates

 The convergence on identical sparse, nested, multi-scale patterns from three independent sources (Shapiro 2023, SCMS/MoM 2024-2025, Google 2025) provides compelling evidence that these are **universal structural requirements** for continual learning—not implementation details.
 The impossibility theorems we prove here now have empirical confirmation from S-tier research: dense alternatives demonstrably fail at scale, while sparse nested systems succeed.

+**Additional Validation (November 2025)**:
+- **Ilya Sutskever**: In a Dwarkesh Podcast interview, described the "bug oscillation" problem (A→B→A→B) that sparse memory systems directly address—confirming the severity gap in current AI systems that MoM routing mechanisms help prevent.

+**Companion Paper**: See [HUMANE: Human-like Understanding through Memory, Alignment, and Negative Encoding](WHITEPAPER_HUMANE.md) for extension of MoM principles to AI alignment.

 **Keywords**: mixture of experts, sparse activation, memory routing, continual learning, cross-level analysis, universal patterns, structural isomorphism